pulseuk-mh/cascoda-openwrt/README.md

 ## Installing the Cascoda SDK
 Installing the Cascoda SDK makes the package available in `make menuconfig`, which is the build system configuration interface.

-First, ensure that you have OpenWrt version 19.07.0 or later, otherwise you will have to manually update the cmake tool to make sure you have CMake version 3.13 or newer.
+First, ensure that you have OpenWrt version 19.07.0 or later (tested on 19.07.7), otherwise you will have to manually update the cmake tool to make sure you have CMake version 3.13 or newer.
 This is necessary in order to build the Cascoda SDK.

 Add the Cascoda SDK package as a feed by adding the following line to the `feeds.conf` file:<br />
 `src-git cascoda_sdk https://github.com/Cascoda/cascoda-openwrt.git`.